About the Fund

 How To Apply

 To apply, applicants must complete a 2-step process using our online grant system.
-The first step is to submit a letter of inquiry.
-Any group that meets the eligibility criteria is welcome to submit a letter of inquiry.
-We expect to receive a large number of these submissions.
+The first step was to submit a letter of inquiry; however, that deadline has passed and the Consumer Privacy Rights Fund is no longer accepting letters of inquiry for this grant round.
+Any group that meets the eligibility criteria was welcome to submit a letter of inquiry.

 Because of limited funding, only a select number of applicants will be invited to submit a full proposal.
 If invited to submit a proposal, you will have the opportunity to write a detailed description of your proposed project.
 Click here for more information on how to apply, including instructions for letters of inquiry, applications, and how to use our online system.